oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/model-in-image/usage.md

     Use either of the following methods.

-    - _Manual image creation_ uses Docker commands to layer the WDT artifacts, described in the previous table, on top of your base image into a new image.
+    - _Manual image creation_ uses Docker commands to layer the WDT models files, WDT variable files, and WDT archives files, described in the previous table, on top of your base image into a new image.
     - The _WebLogic Image Tool_ (WIT) has built-in options for layering WDT model files, WDT binaries, WebLogic Server binaries, and WebLogic Server patches in an image.